-Jessica Lewis, Honor Society President and Arnhold Scholar
+Jessica Lewis, Honor Society Co-President and Arnhold Scholar

 Jessica Lewis studied at New York University’s Gallatin School for Individualized Study.
 She is currently a Master's Degree Candidate in Dance Education at Hunter College's Arnhold Graduate Dance Education Program and teaches at the International School of Brooklyn.

 Pascal Rekoert, Honor Society Co-President and Lincoln Center Education Scholar